Precision Tests and Fine Tuning in Twin Higgs Models: RG-improvement of the Higgs effective potential

 \section{RG-improvement of the Higgs effective potential}

-In this appendix, we give some details about the computation of the Higgs effective potential and its RG-improvement.
-First of all, the UV threshold correction can be computed with a standard Coleman-Weinberg procedure, from which we can easily derive the function $F_1$ of Eq.~\eqref{eq:deltamHUV}.
+In this appendix we describe the computation of the Higgs effective potential and its RG-improvement.
+First of all, the UV threshold correction can be computed with a standard Coleman-Weinberg (CW) procedure, from which we can easily derive the function $F_1$ of Eq.~\eqref{eq:deltamHUV}.
 We find:

-Regarding the RG-improvement of the effective potential, as explained in the text, we use a simple diagrammatic approach to re-sum the leading logarithms up to two loops.
-We start by writing the TH effective action in two parts, a renormalizable term plus a sum over all the higher-dimensional operators that are relevant for our computation:

-where $O_i^{d_i}$ are the operators with dimension $d_i$ and $c_i(\mu)$ are the their coefficients evaluated at the renormalization scale $\mu$ (in this appendix we follow the notation of Ref.~\cite{Giudice:1024017} to define the effective operators).
-We further divide the action into three parts, one describing the Higgs sector of the theory, $\mathcal{L}_H$, a second part for the top sector, $\mathcal{L}_t$, and a final piece for the interactions in the twin sector, $\mathcal{L}_{\widetilde{t}}$.

-The term $\mathcal{L}_H$ contains the renormalizable operators of the SM Lagrangian involving the Higgs field, namely the Higgs kinetic term and its potential, plus a set of three dimension-6 operators, $\mathcal{O}_H$, $\mathcal{O}_H'$ and $\mathcal{O}_6$.
-The Lagrangian takes the form:

-The top sector consists of the renormalizable Yukawa term plus the dimension-6 operator $\mathcal{O}_{y_t}$; we have:

-where $H^c = i \sigma_2 H^*$.
-All the remaining gauge-invariant operators in the top sector do not give contributions to the Higgs mass at NLO because they do not renormalize the Higgs quartic.
-On the other hand, the coupling $y_3$ in general renormalizes $c_6$ and enters in the NLO definition of the top mass, which is one of our input parameters.